What's the difference?

 As a graduate of The Norton School of Lymphatic Therapy, I am trained to treat chronic lymphedema with Complete De-Congestive Technique or C.D.T.
 This tecnique combines Manual Lymphatic Drainage, Wrapping of the affected area(s), and Self-Care Education including exercises.
 When treatment is followed regularly, this technique is very effective to reduce the signs and symptoms of lymphedema.

-Pregnancy massage is very beneficial for both mother and child, with treatments for mums-to-be easily modified to accommodate physical changes.
+Prenatal or pregnancy massage is very beneficial for both mother and child, with treatments for mums-to-be easily modified to accommodate physical changes.
 At the Align Massage Therapy clinics, we have both the pregnancy pillow system and body pillows for side-lying.
 All of the Align Massage Therapists are trained in prenatal care, and can offer advice on stretching and/or exercise during a healthy pregnancy, although several have done more advanced training and have additional experience.

 Please note: If you have any health concerns related to your pregnancy, this massage therapy should be performed only after your doctor has given medical approval.